UCL Year 12 Particle Physics Masterclass

-The 2013 Particle Physics MasterClass at UCL will take place on Monday 18th March.
+The 2023 UCL Particle Physics masterclass will take place on Tuesday 28th March.

-We invite fifth and sixth form students and teachers with interest in Physics to come and find out about the exciting world of Experimental Particle Physics from one of the most active Particle Physics research groups in the country.
+We invite year 12 students and their teachers to come and find out about the exciting world of Experimental Particle Physics from one of the most active Particle Physics research groups in the country.

-The day will be a mixture of short talks by research physicists, discussion sessions and hands-on activities at UCL.
-You will have the chance to hear and ask questions about the Large Hadron Collider, the search for and possible discovery of the Higgs boson (thought to be responsible for the origin of mass), the properties of neutrinos (the tiniest elementary particles), and other topics at the forefront of Particle Physics research.
-You will use computers to study real particle collisions from the ATLAS experiment, and compare your results with students at other universities across Europe and beyond in a video conference led by scientists at CERN.
+The day will be a mixture of short talks by research physicists, discussion sessions and hands-on activities.
+You will have the chance to hear and ask questions about the Large Hadron Collider, the search for and discovery of the Higgs boson (thought to be responsible for the origin of mass), the properties of neutrinos (the tiniest elementary particles), and other topics at the forefront of Particle Physics research.
+You will use computers to study real particle collisions from the ATLAS experiment, and compare your results with students at other universities across Europe in a video conference led by scientists at CERN.

 If you are unable to attend the masterclass, you can still find some further information about particle physics on the international masterclass web site.
 You can even follow some of the exercises students carry out in the masterclasses.

 - The ATLAS experiment web site for the general public.

 - The CERN education website.

 - A crime novel with some particle physics.

 - Particle Physics for you on the web site of the STFC, the main funding body for particle physics research in the UK.